19 July 2018

 Apart from activities organised in the territory, Hong Kong's convention and exhibition organisers are also active in arranging their exhibitors to exhibit overseas.
 While the Chinese mainland is a priority, organisers are also actively looking for locations to organise their trade and exhibition events.
 Locations include not only those in developed markets, but also developing markets like the Middle East and Eastern Europe.

 In coping with the continual increase in inbound tourists, Hong Kong has seen parallel growth in hotel room supply.
-As at January 2016, there were 254 hotels offering 74,290 rooms at different price levels compared with 167 hotels and 59,627 rooms in end-2009, increasing by 52% and 25% respectively.
-The Land Sale Programme in the 2016/17 fiscal year will include another three sites for hotel development, adding about 2,100 rooms.
+As at end 2017, there were 277 hotels offering 78,935 rooms at different price levels compared with 225 hotels and 70,017 rooms in 2013, increasing by 23% and 13% respectively.
+The number of hotels is expected to go up to 327 and raise the room number to 90,893 rooms in 2021.

 Exports of Services